by Guest Post on May 1, 2012

 Now let's take a second look at chemical fertilizers.

-With the NPK in chemical fertilizers we also get salt.
-Salt can be a big problem to your soil.
-Salt will actually kill many of the living organisms in your soil.
+With the NPK in chemical fertilizers, we also get salt.
+Salt can be a big problem for your soil.
+Salt will kill many of the living organisms in your soil.
 With repeated applications, your soil is unable to supply the plants with their basic needs.
 Soon you have plants that are solely dependent on the fertilizers, not the soil! as your plants become stressed, disease and pests become a problem.
 We now need more chemicals like pesticides to battle the problems we created in the first place.
 As you can see, this is like a dog chasing his tail.
 Where does it all stop?
 Fertilizers, pesticides, fertilizers, pesticides, and on and on.
 That doesn't sound cost-effective to me.

 So what is the answer?
-First, let's agree that organic growing makes the most sense.
+First, let's agree that organic growth makes the most sense.
 Regardless of how careful and conscientious we are we can never be assured that chemicals won't find their way into places they were not intended to go.
 Being a good steward of our environment is just plain common sense.
-But the question still remains; can organic growing methods produce results? ask John Evans of Palmer, alaska if organic growing works.
-John holds nine world records for giant vegetables and swears the secret is in building a healthy soil.
+But the question still remains; can organic growing methods produce results? ask John Evans of Palmer, Alaska if organic growing works.
+John holds nine world records for giant vegetables and swears the secret is in building healthy soil.
 Today, many people are uncovering easy and cost-effective methods that replenish our soils with billions of microbes and rebuild the soil food web that nature intended.
-So lets take another look at what we are really doing when we grow organically.
+So let's take another look at what we are doing when we grow organically.
 We are building our soils up with natural nutrients, creating a living soil that is teeming with microscopic organisms that are doing the job of providing our plants with the nutrients they so desperately need.
 We are building a soil that will sustain plants for many generations instead of just one crop at a time.

 We find that our soil will hold more water, reducing the need for constant watering.
-We find healthier, less stressed plants that are strong and able to use their own natural mechanisms to fight pests and disease.
-We are growing natures way, using only organic, environmentally friendly soil additives that provide us with more nutritious plants for human consumption.
+We find healthier, less stressed plants that are strong and able to use their natural mechanisms to fight pests and disease.
+We are growing nature's way, using only organic, environmentally friendly soil additives that provide us with more nutritious plants for human consumption.
 We eliminate the risks that come with chemicals, both to ourselves and other creatures in nature.
 The benefits are many and the alternatives just don't make good long-term sense.
 Your choice of fertilizers really should be an easy one.
 Growing organically is a win-win situation.
-Do your homework, and learn what is really happening in and to your soil.
+Do your homework, and learn what is happening in and to your soil.
 I think you will find that organic fertilizers are better for our environment, more productive, and very cost-effective.